Tag Archives: parenting

 The Problem – A Giant’s Hand

 From our grown-up point of view, a smack can seem like a minor, in-the-moment correction.
 But we have to try, just for a second, to see it through the child’s eyes.
 To a small child, a parent is everything.
 They’re your source of safety, your protector, your entire universe.
 And physically, let’s be honest, we’re giants.
+To hits kids conveys a message to that child.
+I as a parent think its OK to communicate by force and use violence.

 So when that giant—that source of all safety and love—intentionally causes pain, the child’s world gets flipped upside down.
 The message they get isn’t really about hitting their sibling.